bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 * ``Finished``
 * ``Error``

-Based on the state we want to give the user some feedback, that the query is currently being processed.
-If the query was successful, the ``SearchQuery`` holds the ``SearchResults``.
-Now if the query yielded no results, you probably want to display some message based upon.
+Based on the state we want to give the user some feedback:

+* Is the search currently being processed?
+* Has the search finished successfully?
+* Has the search finished successfully without results?
+* Has the search run into an error?

-Long story short: In the template ``components/search/search.component.html`` you'll see, that the different states can be handeled by simply using a ``[ngIf]``.
+In the template ``components/search/search.component.html`` you'll see, that these different states can be handeled by simply using a ``[ngIf]``.

 ```html
 <div fxFill fxLayout="column" style="padding-top: 25px;">